vifm/vifm/README.md

 |------------|------------|------------|------------|
 |[![][AA]][A]|[![][FF]][F]|[![][CC]][C]|[![][UU]][U]|

-### **vifm** - vi[m] like file manager, _v0.11_, _2001 – 2021_
+### Vifm – Vim-like file manager, _v0.11_, _2001 – 2021_

-_This file last updated on 6 January, 2021_
+_This file last updated on 1 August, 2021_

 ## Brief Description ##

-**Vifm** is a curses based vi[m] like file manager extended with some useful ideas from mutt.
-If you use vi[m], vifm gives you complete keyboard control over your files without having to learn a new set of commands.
-It goes not just about vi[m] like keybindings, but also about modes, options, registers, commands and other things you might already like in vi[m].
+**Vifm** is a curses based Vim-like file manager extended with some useful ideas from mutt.
+If you use Vim, Vifm gives you complete keyboard control over your files without having to learn a new set of commands.
+It goes not just about Vim-like keybindings, but also about modes, options, registers, commands and other things you might already like in Vim.

-Just like vi[m], vifm tries to adhere to the Unix philosophy.
-So instead of working solutions which are set in stone user is provided with a set of means for customization of vifm to one's likings.
+Just like Vim, Vifm tries to adhere to the Unix philosophy.
+So instead of working solutions which are set in stone user is provided with a set of means for customization of Vifm to one's likings.
 Though builtin functionality should be enough for most of use cases.

 ## Resources and Contacts ##